-Obviously, the more times that somebody commits domestic violence or spousal abuse or injuries somebody that is their boyfriend/girlfriend, significant other, husband/wife, then the prosecutors and judge feel like they really need to step in and inflict a punishment that gets this person's attention so they don't do this anymore.
+Another significant factor they look for is whether the person has any prior criminal record.
+In other words, have they ever had a domestic violence case before, or is this their first offense?
+The more times somebody commits domestic violence or spousal abuse or injuries somebody that is their boyfriend/girlfriend, significant other, husband/wife, then the prosecutors and judge feel like they need to step in and inflict a punishment that gets this person's attention, so they don't do this anymore.

 Real Domestic Violence Case Example

-I had a case recently where my client got into an argument with his significant other and he said, you know what, I'm leaving.
+I had a case recently where my client got into an argument with his significant other, and he said, you know what, I'm leaving.
 I'm not going to get involved in this.
-I'm not going to get myself in trouble and the significant other was blocking his way as he was trying to leave with his bag and he ended up, as he was going around her, she tripped and fell and hit a mirror near the door and cut her face open.
+I'm not going to get myself in trouble, and the significant other was blocking his way as he was trying to leave with his bag, and he ended up, as he was going around her, she tripped and fell and hit a mirror near the door and cut her face open.

 Reviewing Best Defense Strategy

-That's why you've got to decide it in conjunction with discussing it with your attorney and you've got to give your attorney all of the facts and details — even the facts and details that might be bad for you.
+That's why you've got to decide it in conjunction with discussing it with your attorney, and you've got to give your attorney all of the facts and details — even the facts and details that might be bad for you.

-So, if I can counter those facts and a lot of times I can dispel them and show that they're really not that important I the big scheme of things.
-Whereas, if those facts come up and I didn't know about them, sometimes it's very difficult to gather the evidence to be able to dilute those facts sufficiently so that they really don't have some horrible impact on you related to your domestic violence case.
+So, if I can counter those facts, I can dispel them and show that they're not that important in the big scheme of things.
+Whereas, if those facts come up and I didn't know about them, sometimes it's tough to gather the evidence to dilute those facts sufficiently so that they don't have some horrible impact on your domestic violence case.